meltingscales/minecraft-server-gcp/README.md

 - $10 yearly for domains.
 Subdomains are free.
 - Static VM IPs are very, very cheap.
 Pennies per day.
-- Seems to be about $1.79 per day for 1 VM, for a 6GB modpack that's relatively old.
+- Seems to be about $1.79 per day for `e2-custom-2-6144` (1 VM, 2 CPU, 6GB) with a modpack that's relatively old (2016).
 May be worth checking out DigitalOcean, CreeperHost, NodeCraft, etc.

 ## notes